simmen-puzzle/kafka-showcase/README.md

  docker build  -t traffic-stream stream/.
 ```

-now you  launch the  zookepper, kafka, kafka connect
-and schema-registry with the following command
+now you  launch the  containers with the following command
 ```
-docker compose up -d  traffic-connector zookeeper kafka schema-registry
+docker compose up -d
 ```
 given you have docker and docker compose installed on your machine